-> All of these topics, and more, are covered in the Professional Scrum Developer (PSD) training that was build in combination with Scrum.org and Microsoft as the only official team training for Scrum & DevOps.
+All of these topics and more are covered in the APS-SD training that was build in combination with Scrum.org and Microsoft as the only official team training for Scrum & DevOps.

-> These terms all fulfil a specific niche and the evolution of modern software development will sprout many more.
+These terms all fulfil a specific niche and the evolution of modern software development will sprout many more.
 Find that which solves your specific problem and adapt until you have something that works for you, your team and your organisation.

 The essence of test first